okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-2-ldap-server/index.md

 6. Repeat steps 3 and 4 from the previous section to sign-in to the application.

-## Update the application to use OAuth 2.0 and OpenID Connect
+## Update the application to use OIDC

-You can replace the Okta LDAP Interface by updating the application to use OAuth 2.0 and OpenID Connect.
+You can replace the Okta LDAP Interface by updating the application to use OIDC.

 1. In the `okta-reference-coexistence-ldap-example` directory, stop the current running containers with <kbd>Ctrl</kbd> + <kbd>C</kbd>.